Death of Ian Tomlinson: London police, IPCC

-With over 31,000 officers, the Metropolitan Police Service (the Met) is the largest police force in the United Kingdom, responsible for policing Greater London, except for the financial district, the City of London.
-The latter has its own force, the City of London Police.
+With over 31,000 officers at the time, the Metropolitan Police Service (the Met) was the largest police force in the United Kingdom, responsible for policing Greater London (except for the financial district, the City of London, which has its own force, the City of London Police).
 The Met's commissioner at the time was Sir Paul Stephenson; the City of London Police commissioner was Mike Bowron.
 Responsibility for supervising the Met falls to the Metropolitan Police Authority, chaired by the Mayor of London, at the time Boris Johnson.

 The officer seen pushing Tomlinson was a constable with the Met's Territorial Support Group (TSG), identified by the "U" on their shoulder numbers.
 The TSG specializes in public-order policing, wearing military-style helmets, flame-retardant overalls, stab vests and balaclavas.
 Their operational commander at the time was Chief Superintendent Mick Johnson.

 The Independent Police Complaints Commission (IPCC) began to operate in 2004; its chair when Tomlinson died was Nick Hardwick.
 Created by the Police Reform Act 2002, the commission replaced the Police Complaints Authority (PCA) following public dissatisfaction with the latter's relationship with the police.
 Unlike the PCA, the IPCC operates independently of the Home Office, which is the Government department responsible for criminal justice and policing in England and Wales.

 Operation Glencoe

 The G20 security operation, codenamed "Operation Glencoe", was a "Benbow operation", which meant the Met, City of London Police and the British Transport Police worked under one Gold commander, in this case Bob Broadhurst of the Met.

 There were six protests on 1 April 2009: a security operation at ExCeL London, a Stop the War march, a Free Tibet protest outside the Chinese Embassy, a People & Planet protest, a Climate Camp protest, and a protest outside the Bank of England.
 Over 4,000 protesters were at the Climate Camp and the same number at the Bank of England.
 On 1 April over 5,500 police officers were deployed and the following day 2,800, at a cost of £7.2 million.
 Officers worked 14-hour shifts.
 They ended at midnight, slept on the floor of police stations, were not given a chance to eat, and were back on duty at 7 am.
 This was viewed as having contributed to the difficulties they faced.

-The Bank of England protesters were held in place from 12.30 pm until 7.00 pm using a process police called "containment" and the media called "kettling"—corralling protesters into small spaces until the police dispersed them.
-At 7 pm senior officers decided that "reasonable force" could be used to disperse the protesters around the bank.
+The Bank of England protesters were held in place from 12:30 pm until 7:00 pm using a process police called "containment" and the media called "kettling"—corralling protesters into small spaces until the police dispersed them.
+At 7:00 pm senior officers decided that "reasonable force" could be used to disperse the protesters around the bank.
 Between 7:10 and 7:40 pm the crowd surged toward the police, missiles were thrown, and the police pushed back with their shields.
 Scuffles broke out and arrests were made.
 This was the situation Tomlinson wandered into as he tried to make his way home.